metauni/metaboard/README.md

 - [ ] Google docs style indicators in GUI to show which player is currently drawing

+- [ ] Board textures/images for gui.

 ## Module descriptions

 ### Client module scripts (StarterPlayerScripts)
 - `CanvasState`
 	- Maintains the lines drawn on the canvas while the Gui is open
 	- Listens to the currently opened boards Curves folder (the in-world curves) to add and remove lines when other players modify the board
 	- `Drawing` and `ClientDrawingTasks` access `CanvasState`'s function to update the lines that are on the board gui
 - `Drawing`
 	- Tracks the currently equipped tool, pen mode, current drawing task and curve index of the local player
 	- Responds to mouse movement and triggers `ClientDrawingTasks` to tell them when to update some task.
 - `ClientDrawingTasks`
 	- Creates short-term "Drawing Tasks: for each tool/pen mode which describes their behaviour over the lifetime of a tool-down, tool-move, tool-move,..., tool-lift.
 - `Buttons`
 	- Connect all the buttons in the toolbar
 - `PersonalBoardTool`
 	- Creates and adds tool to backpack which triggers personal board events.

 ### Server module scripts (ServerScriptService)
 - `MetaBoard`